 Weaning dates: Between 4–5 weeks of age.

 Time of year: Spring (April–May) and fall (September–November), when surface soil is moist and easy to dig, and grubs and worms are nearest the surface.
 You may receive a few calls as soon as the snow melts, which reveals old damage, but should wait to see if there are still moles present.

 While helping rid lawns, gardens, and golf courses of grubs, moles create unsightly runs.
 Their tunnels disfigure lawns and can wreak havoc in a garden.

 Disease risks: almost none.

 Moles can have a positive effect by eating a huge number of grubs that damage lawns and gardens.
-As well as, eating insects that can be bothersome while you try and relax on a summer night.
-Their tunnels also help aerate the soil.
 However, they can cause some damage with their tunnels.
 Trapping is currently considered most effective, but repellents, exclusion, and habitat modification techniques may also contribute to an effective strategy and be preferred by some of your customers.